 Earlier this month we brought you the story of Deutsche Bank in Germany getting busted for laundering more than ten billion dollars out of Russia and into places like New York.
 This stood out because Deutsche has also loaned more than a billion dollars to Donald Trump, who just happens to be based out of New York, even at a time when the bank was struggling and Trump was viewed as a poor loan risk by every other bank out there.

 It turns out Deutsche was funneling that money through Bank of Cyprus.
-Guess who owns a 9.9% share in Bank of Cyprus?
+Guess who owned a 9.9% share in Bank of Cyprus until 2013?
 Dmitry Rybolovlev.
 So we can now draw a direct line of more than a billion dollars flowing from Russia, through Rybolovlev, to Donald Trump.